kwonchungli/kwonchungli.github.io/_publications/2021-01-27-paper-slow_matrix.md

 ---
-title: "On the computational and statistical complexity of over-parameterized matrix sensing"
+title: "On the Computational and Statistical Complexity of Over-Parameterized Matrix Sensing"
 collection: arXiv
 permalink: slow_matrix
 excerpt: